herve4m/quay-collection/roles/quay_org/README.md

 ------------

 The role accesses Red Hat Quay through its REST API.
-To use the API, Red Hat Quay requires an OAuth access token.
+To access the API, you can use a username and a password, or an OAuth access token.

-Before using the role, you must generate that access token.
-In addition, the user account associated with the access token must have superuser permissions.
+The user account you use (or the user account associated with the OAuth access token) must have superuser permissions.

-To do so, follow those steps:
+If you wish to use an OAuth access token, then you can create one as follows:

 1. Log in to the Red Hat Quay web UI with a user account that has superuser permissions.
 2. Use an existing organization or create a new one.